-Banh Xeo, Vietnamese Sizzling crepes, is super addicting and great to eat at anytime because of the insanely amount of fresh and crisp veggies that accompanies the whole banh xeo eating experience.
+Banh Xeo, Vietnamese Sizzling crepes, is super addicting and great to eat at any time because of the insane amount of fresh and crisp veggies that accompanies the whole banh xeo eating experience.
 I normally make salad wraps with my banh xeo and dip it in prepared fish sauce, but recently saw lots of people online making spring rolls with their banh xeo.
 I thought it was an ingenious idea and I tried it out myself recently and loved it!

 Banh xeo batter is super vegan friendly!
 The batter is made with rice flour, corn starch, turmeric, coconut milk, and some liquid like sparkling water, beer, or water.
 The bright yellow color comes not from egg, but from the addition of turmeric powder.
 The crispness comes from the bubbles from sparkling water/beer.